- Debt Help

 Kelsi and Thomas walked away from the consultation feeling motivated and in charge of their financial future.
 With the resources at hand, they created a household budget and started to pay off their debt immediately by participating in the OPD program.

 In the beginning, it was an adjustment for the couple to live with an actionable budget ― this was a new perspective for the young couple dealing with debts.
 With focus and clarity through the resources provided by their counsellor, Kelsi and Thomas were ready to start their path towards financial freedom and reaching their financial goals.

 “I think having that pressure that, yes, we have higher payments, but it’s doable, made us more conscientious of what we are spending our money on.”

 Prior to their new budgeting plan, the couple enjoyed dining out frequently, not realizing how much they were spending each month.
-As they became more aware of their spending habits, the couple decided to attend free financial literacy courses, offered by Money Mentors to help them further their financial education.
+As they became more aware of their spending habits, the couple decided to attend Money Mentors’ free in-person financial classes to help them further their financial education.

 “The courses really helped us learn how to budget.
 It was good at showing us, hey, we can have the luxury of eating out but we can also make a nice meal at home.
 It was all about knowing how to make those cuts.”

 Like most couples, Kelsi and Thomas wanted to enjoy a leisurely life without the stress of crippling debt.
 Trying to always stay one step ahead of their debt, they decided to also plan for the future to ensure they are financially stable well into their years of retirement.